20 Rules Of Dating A Single Dad

 What To Expect When Dating A Single Dad?

 So you have met a nice, courteous, charming man on a dating app, at a bar, or somewhere socially.
 You both hit it off almost instantly.
-You’re pretty taken by him.
+There is an intense attraction between you two.
 He seems like the perfect package that you’ve been waiting for all along.
-Then comes the rider — he has a child or children, and is raising them single-handedly.
+Then comes the rider — he has a child or children and is raising them single-handedly.

 This nugget of information hits you like a bolt out of the blue.
 Leaving you on shaky ground.
 Almost as if someone has pulled a rug out from under you.
-You’re wondering, would you date a single dad?
-Should you give him a chance?
-Is dating a single father as complicated as it sounds?
+You begin to question whether you should go down this road when you don’t know the first thing about how to date a single dad successfully.

 If everything else between you two seems to fit, there is no reason why you shouldn’t give this a chance.
 Knowing what to expect when dating a single dad can help improve your chances of maneuvering this relationship successfully.
-First off, understand that getting back on the dating scene can be extremely exhilarating and terrifying for any single parent.
+Here are a few things you need to be aware of and accept:

 Related Reading: Second Marriage After 40 – What to Expect